davidhenty/halobench/README.md

 # halobench

-## Simple MPI benchmark of various methods for doing 3D halo swapping
+## Simple MPI benchmark of various 3D halo swapping approaches

 The code sets up a 3D array of processes and swaps halo data up and down in all three directions.
 It uses a number of different methods -